what causes uneven skin tone?

 Pollution: Particles and gasses from traffic-related air pollution are able to penetrate the skin and become lodged in the skin’s deeper structure.
 This oxidizes the surrounding tissue and leads to free radical damage, triggering an inflammatory response that results in the formation of dark spots, particularly on the face.

-Melasma is hormone-related hyperpigmentation caused by increased hormone stimulation.
-It is most commonly experienced by women who are pregnant (which is why it’s also known as the “mask of pregnancy”) or taking contraceptives, but can also be a reaction to cosmetics or medications.
+Hormones: Melasma is hormone-related hyperpigmentation caused by hormonal imbalance.
+It’s most commonly experienced by women who are pregnant or taking contraceptives, but can also be a reaction to cosmetics or medications.

 Inflammation: Any trauma to the skin, whether it’s a wound, breakout, or even the result of a medical procedure such as resurfacing or laser hair removal, can cause melanocytes to be damaged or overstimulated.
 This results in post-inflammatory hyperpigmentation (PIH), a darkening of the skin as a result of scarring, which can be caused by acne lesions or skin injury.

 You don’t have to spend a large amount of money on laser treatments and prescriptions.
 Here are ways to safely and non-invasively fade dark spots for a more even skin tone:

 Apply SPF daily.
 Unprotected sun exposure is the number one offender behind hyperpigmentation.
 Applying a sunscreen or moisturizer with a Broad Spectrum SPF of at least 30 is the easiest way to help prevent new dark spots.
 Tip: Look for an SPF that also includes ingredients to help fade dark spots, such as Niacinamide.